QuickBirdEng/XCoordinator/README.md

 ## ❤️ Contributing
 Open an issue if you need help, if you found a bug, or if you want to discuss a feature request.

-Open a PR if you want to make some changes to RxCoordinator.
+Open a PR if you want to make some changes to XCoordinator.

 ## 📃 License

-RxCoordinator is released under an MIT license.
-See [License.md](https://github.com/quickbirdstudios/RxCoordinator/blob/master/LICENSE) for more information.
+XCoordinator is released under an MIT license.
+See [License.md](https://github.com/quickbirdstudios/XCoordinator/blob/master/LICENSE) for more information.